ScrollPrize/scrollprize-website/docs/02_data_segments.md

 * `Scroll1.volpkg/paths/<id>/meta.json`: Metadata of a segment.
 * `Scroll1.volpkg/paths/<id>/pointset.vcps`: Pointset of a segment.
 This is a custom data format specific to Volume Cartographer.

-There are two main places in which you can find segments on our [data server](http://dl.ash2txt.org/full-scrolls/):
-* [`/full-scrolls/Scroll{1,2}.volpkg/paths`](http://dl.ash2txt.org/full-scrolls/Scroll1.volpkg/paths/): This is where we put finished paths long term.
-* [`/hari-seldon-uploads/team-finished-paths/scroll{1,2}/`](http://dl.ash2txt.org/hari-seldon-uploads/team-finished-paths/scroll1/): This is the staging area for segments made by the segmentation team (led by @Hari_Seldon on Discord).
+You can find segments from the made by the segmentation team (led by @Hari_Seldon on Discord) on the [data server](https://forms.gle/HV1J6dJbmCB2z5QL8): [`/full-scrolls/Scroll{1,2}.volpkg/paths`](http://dl.ash2txt.org/full-scrolls/Scroll1.volpkg/paths/).

-  * Every few weeks we move files from here to the main `/paths` folder.
+## Weekly releases

+Every **Friday at noon PT** we release new segments from the segmentation team:

+* See the [Segment Directory](https://docs.google.com/spreadsheets/d/1zC_5vkqWgb_5z4Q9BYsETF7_3r1BYPccdAnS_GRYOaQ/edit#gid=0) to learn which new segments will be released.
+* New segments will be released on the [data server](https://forms.gle/HV1J6dJbmCB2z5QL8): [`/full-scrolls/Scroll{1,2}.volpkg/paths`](http://dl.ash2txt.org/full-scrolls/Scroll1.volpkg/paths/).
+* Sometimes the segmentation team will keep working on extending segments that have already been released.
+When those updated segments are released the following week, the superseded segments will be suffixed with `_superseded` on the data server.
+  * The [Segmentation Directory](https://docs.google.com/spreadsheets/d/1zC_5vkqWgb_5z4Q9BYsETF7_3r1BYPccdAnS_GRYOaQ/edit#gid=2051117465) will contain notes on which segments are superseded by which other segments.
+  * We typically use similar segment IDs for superseding segments with the final digit incremented.
+For example, a segment might have ID `123450` and get superseded by segment with ID `123451`.
-  * We also update [Volume Viewer](http://37.19.207.113:5173/) when we do this.
+* We also update [Volume Viewer](http://37.19.207.113:5173/) and [Segment Viewer](http://37.19.207.113:5174/) when we release new segments (see [here](community_projects#volume-viewer-and-segment-viewer)).

 ## Surface volumes